Skip to content ↓

 We want all children to feel secure, accepted and have a sense of belonging.
 We want all children to value and celebrate difference and be free from stereotypes.

-Children can notice and celebrate differences and similarities between themselves and value our uniqueness.
+Second milestone: Children can notice and celebrate differences and similarities between themselves and value their uniqueness.

 Component